 The Serve-Learn-Sustain in Spain Program is a Georgia Tech Faculty-Led Program, which means all classes are Georgia Tech courses and you do not have to worry about transfer credit.
 You can even go abroad in your last semester at Georgia Tech.

 The cost is very affordable and comparable to a normal semester at Georgia Tech.
-Plus, if you are an out-of-state student, you only pay in-state tuition plus $250 for your classes.
+Plus, if you are an out-of-state student, you pay in-state tuition for your classes.

 Please see the program PowerPoint for more information.